ykatsu111/mesh_N03/README.md

   ## Optional arguments

-  ### --disable-nearest
+  ### --nearest-distance

+  A threshold of the nearest neighbor algorithm.
-  Use nearest neighbor algorithm or not
+  The nearest neighbor algorithm will work with this threshold more than zero.
+  Default is inf.
+Unit is km.

-  This algorithm will be used when a grid point is not located in the administrative region.
+  The algorithm will be used when a grid point is not located in the administrative region.
-  You should use this option if the mask data filled with 1 is assigned.
+  This threshold should be set to zero if the mask data fully filled with 1.

   ### --prio-ordcity